pedalion/treebanks/README.md

 # treebanks
-The following treebanks were developed by following the guidelines of the Perseus Dependency Treebanks.
+The following treebanks (all of which are bèta-versions) were developed by following the guidelines of the Perseus Dependency Treebanks.
 See also en.pedalion.org.
+(NB: For experimental reasons, some trees exhibit the part-of-speech designation 'b', equalling in most cases 'd').

 ##  Papyri texts
 **What?** The texts will be offered to the Sematia project.